osamuaoki/dot-vim/README.md

 This is a copy of my `~/.vim` managed by the native package management.

-Enaable and disable plugins by commenting out corresponding entry in `~/.vim/vimrc` using the native package management of `packadd!`.
+Enable and disable plugins by commenting out corresponding entry in `~/.vim/vimrc` using the native package management of `packadd!`.

 * No network access required for the normal reconfiguration.